Buct0r/fullfetch/README.md

 - adding fullfetch to homebrew ❌

 ## Log 2
-Pending ⚠️
+Not fully completed ❌
-- Adding fullfetch to official packages repositories (apt, dnf, AUR ecc.) ⚠️
+- Adding fullfetch to official packages repositories (apt, dnf, AUR ecc.) ❌
 - Adding fullfetch to winget repository ✅
 - tar.gz file for every os and arch ✅
 - adding fullfetch to homebrew ✅
 - adding at least one new feature ✅

+## Log 3
+Completed ✅
+- Adding motherboard info ✅
+- Adding RAM info ✅
+- Adding packages count ✅

+## Log 4
+Pending ⚠️
+- General code optimization

 # Conclusion
 Thank you for your support if you decide to install fullfetch.
 For every idea or improvement feel free to open a pull request<br>